in-toto/attestation/spec/predicates/template/template.md

 New predicate types may be very specific to a particular technology or specification, which must be detailed in the prerequisites section.
-The in-toto Attestation Framework is likely a necessary prerequisite for all predicate types, but it SHOULD be explicitly mentioned to err on the side of caution.
+The in-toto Attestation Framework may be a necessary prerequisite for all predicate types, if so it SHOULD be explicitly mentioned to err on the side of caution.

 ## Model